koad/documentation/src/blockchain/what-is-decentralized.md

 # What is decentralized?

+!!! note "TL;DR"
+	Decentralized means no single person or company is in charge - like Wikipedia vs. a traditional encyclopedia where everyone contributes.
+DEXs let you trade directly with others, DAOs are like internet-run companies, and dApps are apps that run on the network instead of company servers.

+---

 ## What does decentralized mean?

 Decentralized refers to a system or network that operates without a central authority or control.
 In a decentralized system, decision-making and power are distributed among a network of participants, rather than being controlled by a single entity.